-FEFP and State Categorical Funding For Fiscal Year 2020-2021
+FEFP and State Categorical Funding For Fiscal Year 2021-2022

 Funds for state support to school districts are provided primarily by legislative appropriations.
-The Legislature's Final Conference Report for fiscal year 2020-2021 was published on March 15, 2020.
+The Legislature's Final Conference Report for fiscal year 2021-2022 was published on April 27, 2021.
 The major portion of state support is distributed through the Florida Education Finance Program (FEFP).
 The FEFP is the primary source for the General Fund which funds the major portion of the schools' operating budget.
 There are other sources of funding; however, the FEFP is the foundation for financing Florida's K-12 educational programs.
-(See Appendices for 2019-2020 Funding for Florida School Districts.)
+(See Appendices for 2020-2021 Funding for Florida School Districts.)

-The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the FEFP for fiscal year 2020-2021 in the following categories:
+The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the FEFP for fiscal year 2021-2022 in the following categories:

 - FEFP Base Funding

 - 0.748 Mill Compression

+- Allocation Due to Reduced District Cost Differential

 - DJJ Supplemental

 - Digital Classrooms

 - ESE Guarantee

 - Federally Connected Student Supplement

 - Instructional Materials

 - Mental Health Assistance

 - Reading Instruction

 - Safe Schools

 - Student Transportation

 - Supplemental Academic Instruction

 - Teacher Classroom Supply Assistance

 - Teacher Salary Increase Allocation (TSIA)